PlasmaDiffusion/StretchesV2/readme.md

 > npm run start

 (Make an expo dev build and install it on your phone.
-Expo Go also works.
+Expo Go also should work unless any major package is added to this project.
 Then run npm install, then npm run start.)

+If connecting to expo doesn't work try
+> npm run start -- --tunnel
+or in your mobile safari browser go to exp://192.168.2.27:8081

 # Other Commands
 > npm run lint